-Ultimately, our hope is that your exploration of the many pieces found within the site and quarterly lead from affection to action.
-With that we leave you with a favorite quote of ours at The EcoTheo Review:
+Ultimately, our hope is that what you encounter on our website and in our magazine will lead from affection to action.
+With that we leave you with a favorite quote:

 If you want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea.